 • glossy in some spots and broken in others

-This usually happens because the emulsion has slipped out of balance.
-In plain terms, the fat and liquid are no longer mixing the way they should.
+This usually means the emulsion has broken and the fat and liquid are no longer staying blended the way they should.

 Curdled frosting with lumps next to ingredients like overheated cream and cold butter, illustrating why frosting curdles under soft natural lighting.-how to fix curdled frosting